Making The Daniel Project - pt 2

 Who Wrote The Daniel Project?

-There has been, in some circles, disseminated misinformation regarding who wrote The Daniel Project.
-Misguided followers of one of the contributors interviewed for the film (James Jacob Prasch) have erroneously promoted the documentary as something written and produced by Mr Prasch himself.
+There has been some serious misinformation regarding who wrote The Daniel Project.
+Misguided followers of one of the contributors interviewed for the film (James Aloysius Prasch junior k/a 'Jacob' Prasch) have erroneously promoted the documentary as something written and produced by Mr Prasch himself.
 This, of course, is a complete fallacy and wholly false.
 Mr Prasch was a contributor like all the others and came to Israel to be filmed on location whilst visiting his son there.
-While his inclusion was used to help carry the storyline, his actual script involvement was nil.
-Production records clearly show that it was skillful editing that helped Mr Prasch come over well which is an expected requirement for most productions.
-At times, contributors and/or actors can get a little above themselves which can manifest in self-delusion as well as be very embarrassing for themselves.
+While his inclusion was used to help carry the storyline, his actual script involvement was nil as he followed the arc developed by Stewart and Deborah who had done the same thing in their previous Bible prophecy film mentioned earlier.

 Film and television production is a regulated industry that requires a full record of production content and includes release forms, various contract agreements and licenses, permits, insurance, clearances and financial information.
 Studio Scotland Ltd has a complete record from development through to final edit and production delivery masters.
 Under no circumstances was any third party involved in the writing of this documentary.